markjacksonfishing/markjacksonfishing/README.md

 ### Greetings,

 My name is Mark Jackson.
-I am the founder and CEO of [Anuclei](https://anuclei.com), where we are dedicated to driving technological innovation and excellence.
+I am the founder and CEO of [Anuclei](https://anuclei.com), where we drive technological innovation and excellence.
 With a strong foundation in both personal and professional life, I cherish time spent with family and friends, and I'm an avid supporter of the San Francisco Giants.

 #### Professional Journey